ellmetha/django-machina/docs/customization/index.rst

 Templates and static files
 --------------------------

+Django-machina uses `Bootstrap <https://getbootstrap.com/>`_ for its templates and dynamic features.

-If you wish to personalize the look and feel of your forum you can take advantage of the Django's template loading system.
+If you wish to personalize the look and feel of your forum you can obviously take advantage of the Django's template loading system.
 Thus you can easily override forum layouts and styles if Django is configured to look in your project first for templates before using the django-machina's templates.

 For example, you can easily override django-machina's templates by configuring your template